-- Only feed peanuts if they're unsalted, fresh and sold for human consumption or by a reputable feed shop.
-To protect chicks from being fed whole nuts and choking, provide peanuts in good quality mesh feeders.
+- Peanuts only if they're unsalted, fresh and sold for human consumption or by a reputable feed shop (to protect chicks from being fed whole nuts and choking, provide peanuts in good quality mesh feeders)

-Be careful!
-Grapes, sultanas, raisins and some artificial sweeteners are toxic to dogs.
+If you have dogs be careful with grapes, sultanas, raisins and some artificial sweeteners as they're toxic to dogs.